Rancho Santa Fe, California

 Rancho Santa Fe is a census-designated place (CDP) in San Diego County, California, United States, within the San Diego metropolitan area.
 The population was 3,156 at the 2020 census.
 The CDP is primarily residential with a few shopping blocks, a middle and elementary school, and several restaurants.

 Rancho Santa Fe borders the Fairbanks Ranch gated community to the southeast, Solana Beach to the southwest, and Encinitas to the west.

 History

+"Rancho San Dieguito" land grant

 In 1841, Rancho San Dieguito, as it was originally named, was a Mexican land grant of 8824 acres from Governor Pío Pico of Alta California to Juan Maria Osuna, the first alcalde (mayor) of the Pueblo of San Diego.